General Condition Information

 - Isovaleryl CoA dehydrogenase deficiency

-It is estimated that less than 20 babies are born each year with this condition in the United States.
+It is estimated that fewer than 20 babies are born with this condition each year in the United States.

 What is Isovaleric acidemia

 Isovaleric acidemia is an inherited (genetic) condition that prevents the body from breaking down certain proteins.

 Isovaleric acidemia is caused by unusually low levels of isovaleryl CoA dehydrogenase.
 Isovaleryl CoA dehydrogenase is the name of an enzyme in your body that helps you digest a part of some proteins called leucine.